NCERT Solutions for Class 8 Science Chapter 3 - Free PDF Download

 (iv) Nylon - (b) Used for making parachutes and stockings

-14. ‘Manufacturing synthetic fibers is actually helping conservation of forests’.
+14. ‘Manufacturing synthetic fibres is actually helping conservation of forests’.
 Comment.

-Ans: It is true that manufacturing synthetic fibers is actually helping conservation of forests.
-As synthetic fibers are man-made, meaning they are made from chemicals like petrochemicals.
-Synthetic fibers are artificial fibers that can be made with or without using any natural raw material from plants or animals.
-Thus their existence has helped in the substitution of natural fibers like cotton, silk, wool, jute which are obtained from plants and animals.
+Ans: It is true that manufacturing synthetic fibres is actually helping conservation of forests.
+As synthetic fibres are man-made, meaning they are made from chemicals like petrochemicals.
+Synthetic fibres are artificial fibres that can be made with or without using any natural raw material from plants or animals.
+Thus their existence has helped in the substitution of natural fibres like cotton, silk, wool, jute which are obtained from plants and animals.
 So it means that trees need not be cut down for their production, since there is a man-made alternative.
 This can aid in preventing deforestation as well.

 15. Describe an activity to show that thermoplastic is a poor conductor of electricity.